- Black marker (optional)

-Tell the children they will pretend their fingers are wiggle worms and they will practice saying the /w/ sound in words that start with the letter W such as wiggle, watch, and worm.
+The children will pretend their fingers are wiggle worms as they practice saying the /w/ sound in words such as wiggle, watch, and worm.

-- Read the Wiggle Worms text with the children.
+- Read the Wiggle Worms target text with the children.

-- Use a black marker to draw two eyes and a smile on the tip of the children’s index fingers to make a worm (optional).
+- Use a black marker to draw two eyes and a smile on the tip of each child’s index fingers to make a worm (optional).

-- Set out a pan filled with dirt or sand and let the children wiggle their fingers in the dirt like a worm.
+- Set out a pan filled with dirt or sand and let the children wiggle their fingers in the dirt like worms.

-- Let the children trace the letter W in the sand and have them say the /w/ sound each time they trace the letter W.
+- Help the children trace the letter W in the sand and have them say the /w/ sound each time they trace the letter W.

 Identify the target sound

-- As a group, write a short story on the whiteboard or chart paper about a worm wiggling when it gets wet.
+- As a group, write a short story on the whiteboard about a wiggling worm that gets wet.

 - Use words beginning with the letter W as much as possible.